 Absolutely.
 But in order to understand how chiropractic can help, let’s talk about some of the basics of cold and flu (influenza) season.
-Right now, news headlines are filled with reports on Influenza A, Influenza B and the Coronavirus.
-But if you’ve gone to the doctor with any of these, there isn’t much they can do to help.
-We don’t have drugs to manage viruses.
-We must lean on the human immune system to fight it off.
-The good news is that you can strengthen your immune system on your own so it can be ready to do the job and potentially save your life.
+Influenza A, Influenza B, and a slew of other viruses like to spread like wildfire in the cooler months.
+But if you’ve gone to the doctor with any of these, you were likely told to rest and keep hydrated.
+The reason for this is that very few medications actually help manage viruses.
+It’s up to your immune system to step up and clear out the invaders.
+The good news is that you can strengthen your immune system on your own so it can be ready for the job.

 How long is cold and flu season

 Typically, cold and flu season runs from October through May in the United States with the highest number of cases often peaking between December and February.
 That doesn’t mean the viruses disappear the rest of the year.
 These germs hang around all year, but the risk of catching it outside this window is much less.

 Also, it’s important to note that just because you come in contact with a cold or flu virus, doesn’t mean you’ll automatically get sick.
 That’s because your body’s immune system is designed to fight off these viral invaders.
 The stronger your immune system, the better you can fight off the illness.
 It’s also why those with weaker immune systems, like the elderly and young children, are at higher risk for developing more severe symptoms.

 How chiropractic adjustments help boost your immune system

 While you may think your chiropractor’s only role is to help you get relief from neck and back pain, we’re here to tell you there are many more benefits to regular chiropractic adjustments than that.
 One of those benefits is boosting your immune system!